-What are the anal glands?
+What are the anal glands in dogs?

 The anal glands are marble-sized sacs that sit just inside the anus (around the 4 and 8 o’clock positions).
 They produce strong-smelling secretions that help with territory marking.
 They should empty when the dog defecates, but in some dogs this process does not happen effectively, and so the anal glands can become full and impacted.

 Blocked anal glands are a relatively common in dogs, with some individuals being particularly affected.
 The problem is usually easy to deal with by manually expressing them – the vet or nurse can do this or can teach you how to do it yourself!

 If the glands are not emptied then they can become impacted, which can lead to infection and an abscess forming – this is very painful for your dog and so it is best to look out for symptoms before infection starts developing.

 Why do some dogs have problems with their anal glands?

 The most common causes for blocked anal glands are:

 - A narrowed duct opening, making it more difficult for the glands to empty.
 Some dogs are born with ducts that are too narrow, and so will always need manual expression of their anal glands to prevent them from blocking.
 The duct can also become narrowed due to previous infection, trauma or surgery.

 - Persistent soft stools – this means that the glands are not naturally expressed by a firm stool as it passes, causing them to get full and impacted.